 What is Microstock?

-MICROSTOCK PHOTOGRAPHY, also known as micropayment photography, is an offshoot of traditional stock photography.
-What defines a company as a microstock photography company is that they source their images almost exclusively via the Internet, do so from a wider range of photographers than the traditional stock agencies (including a willingness to accept images from “amateurs” and hobbyists), and sell their images at a very low rate (anywhere from $.30 – $10) for a royalty-free image.
-A number of microstock sites also sell vector art, and some sell Flash animations and video, as well as images.
+MICROSTOCK PHOTOGRAPHY, is a part of the stock photography industry.
+What defines a company as a microstock photography company is that they (1) source their images almost exclusively via the Internet, (2) do so from a wider range of photographers than the traditional stock agencies (including a willingness to accept images from “amateurs” and hobbyists), and (3) sell their images at a very low rate (anywhere from $.20 – $10) for a royalty-free (RF) image.

 Practices and controversy

-The mindset of microstock supporters is that quality will prevail and photographers will end up making as much from many small sales as they would from a few large sales on a traditional stock photography site.
-But some photographers believe microstock devalues the practice of photography, since most pictures on microstock sites have been taken by non-professional photographers.
+Some professional photographers believe microstock devalues the practice of photography, since most pictures on microstock sites have been taken by non-professional photographers, and that the business model is unsustainable.
 Professional photographers see the growth of microstock sites as reducing their own incomes.

 http://en.wikipedia.org/wiki/Microstock